 Engineering Computer Center

 The College of Engineering Virtual Lab (VLAB) supports academic computing for Engineering students.
 The VLAB offers virtual Windows 10 desktops with a wide selection of specialized Engineering software.
 These virtual desktops can be accessed either from large-screen thin-client terminals in our labs, or from your own laptop, on or off campus.
 The College also supports Linux workstations, which are available both in the VLAB and by remote login protocols.
+Refer to the lab hours for access to 268 SN.

 Help is available at all times for common computing problems that you may encounter while doing your assignments in the lab.